 Other Quick Notes on TV

-– WandaVision added it’s sixth episode, and grew its total viewership to 9.9 million hours from 9.8 million the week before.
+– WandaVision added its sixth episode and grew its total viewership to 9.9 million hours from 9.8 million the week before.
 That’s impressive, and it will be fascinating to see if Falcon and Winter Soldier mimics that growth.
-In other words, part of my thinks that something like 7-9 million folks are watching just one episode on Disney+, which would make it one of the most watched series by unique viewers.
+In other words, part of me thinks that something like 7-9 million folks are watching just one episode on Disney+, which would make it one of the most-watched series by unique viewers.

 – In the sign of a down week besides the top of the charts, Lucifer made its first appearance on a top ten since new episodes came in August, showing up as the tenth series in the “Originals” top ten list, with 3.2 million hours viewed.